developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When the value ***Static (Manual)*** is chosen, an IP Address for the Ethernet adapter is assigned based on the values contained in the Managed Configurations **Ethernet Configuration - IP Address**, **Ethernet Configuration - Gateway Address**, **Ethernet Configuration - Network Mask**, **Ethernet Configuration - Primary DNS**, and **Ethernet Configuration - Secondary DNS**, which MUST also be specified to supply the required values.

-A given device may or may not support an Ethernet Adapter.
-An attempt to configure the Ethernet Adapter on a device that does not have one results in an error.
+A given device might or might not support an Ethernet adapter.
+An attempt to configure the Ethernet adapter on a device that does not have one results in an error.